FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/FreeTAKHub/WebMap/Installation.md

 ---

 ## About webmap
-The webmap provides insights of user presence and COTS shared with everyone.
+The webmap provides insights of user presence and CoT's shared with everyone.
 Also in his NodeRed version can create certain types of CoT.

 There are 2 versions of the webmap: